KCCG/kccg-dx-igvserver/Readme.md

 An IGV Data Server is simply an HTTP server, hosting a web-accessible TXT file, which contains hyperlinks to XML files.
 Each XML file contains hyperlinks to genomic data on DNAnexus.
 As such, these URLs will expire (default 1 year).

+We use tags to link DNAnexus projects to specific research groups (eg LKCGP, MoST), and then organise the data together into one subfolder per group in the IGV server.

 # Adding XML manifests to the server (local machine, or seave.bio)
 * Add an XML to the registry